nzzrs/whippx/requirements/system requirement specification.md

 ### general restrictions

-- **software compatibility**: the application should run on widely used mobile operating systems, namely Android and IOS.
+- **software compatibility**: the application should run on widely used mobile operating systems, namely android and ios.
 - **file format support**: the application must support popular audio file formats.
 - **performance constraints**: the application should process and transcribe audio files efficiently without significant delays.